 Trekking to Everest Base Camp

 If you are planning to climb Mt.
 Everest, you will have to either trek to base camp or take a helicopter flight.
 There is no other alternative.
-The base camp is still inaccessible to the road network.
-The most popular way of reaching the base camp is TREKKING.
+As the Everest Base Camp remains out of reach of any road network, trekking is the most popular means of reaching it.

 Trekkers usually walk through villages like Phakding, Namche Bazaar (Sherpa Town), Tengboche, Dingboche, Lobuche, and Gorakshep to reach the base camp.
 Try our Everest Base Camp Trek package to know more about this trip.
 The journey is momentous.
 It takes you to the base camp of the world’s tallest mountain Mt.
 Everest.
 It is one of the most bucketed travel wishes of people across the globe.